aflaag/nix/README.md

 ## neovim

-- install node for coc
+- install node for coc (i think there are better alternatives?)
+- change vim-airline?
 - check if the error i encounter when opening init.lua is found anywhere else
 - change theme with matugen somehow?
+- consider switching to nixvim

 ## zsh